elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-motor-neurons-sensory-neurons-and-interneurons-differ-in-function.md

 url: /learn/nursing/questions/how-do-motor-neurons-sensory-neurons-and-interneurons-differ-in-function
 score: -1.0
 related_article1:
-    id: 170601
+    id: 170600
-    title: Explain how the sodium-potassium pump contributes to the establishment of the resting membrane potential.
+    title: >-
+        What is the difference between the absolute and relative refractory periods in action potential propagation?
     subject: Nursing
-    url: /learn/nursing/questions/explain-how-the-sodiumpotassium-pump-contributes-to-the-establishment-of-the-resting-membrane-potential
+    url: /learn/nursing/questions/what-is-the-difference-between-the-absolute-and-relative-refractory-periods-in-action-potential-propagation
 related_article2:
-    id: 170606
+    id: 170597
-    title: Describe the mechanism of action of voltage-gated sodium and potassium channels during an action potential.
+    title: >-
+        What are the main structural components of a neuron and their functions?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-mechanism-of-action-of-voltagegated-sodium-and-potassium-channels-during-an-action-potential
+    url: /learn/nursing/questions/what-are-the-main-structural-components-of-a-neuron-and-their-functions
 related_article3:
-    id: 170600
+    id: 170605
+    title: >-
-    title: What is the difference between the absolute and relative refractory periods in action potential propagation?
+        What is the difference between ionotropic and metabotropic neurotransmitter receptors?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-difference-between-the-absolute-and-relative-refractory-periods-in-action-potential-propagation
+    url: /learn/nursing/questions/what-is-the-difference-between-ionotropic-and-metabotropic-neurotransmitter-receptors
 related_article4:
-    id: 170609
+    id: 170599
-    title: What is the impact of multiple sclerosis on myelination and nerve signal transmission?
+    title: >-
+        Describe the phases of an action potential and the changes in membrane potential during each phase.
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-impact-of-multiple-sclerosis-on-myelination-and-nerve-signal-transmission
+    url: /learn/nursing/questions/describe-the-phases-of-an-action-potential-and-the-changes-in-membrane-potential-during-each-phase
 related_article5:
-    id: 170614
+    id: 170602
-    title: How do reflex arcs demonstrate the interaction between the central and peripheral nervous systems?
+    title: >-
+        What role do leak channels play in maintaining the resting membrane potential?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-reflex-arcs-demonstrate-the-interaction-between-the-central-and-peripheral-nervous-systems
+    url: /learn/nursing/questions/what-role-do-leak-channels-play-in-maintaining-the-resting-membrane-potential
 ---

 &nbsp;